iwares/staple/docs/build-your-first-app.md

 The &lt;title&gt; tag measns that it means.

 After the &lt;title&gt; tag, there is a CSS file(staple.css) which defines all styles that Staple required.
-Then, a &lt;meta&gt; tag defines styles for the loading indicator.
+Then, a &lt;style&gt; tag defines styles for the loading indicator.

 At the end of &lt;head&gt;, we import RequireJS and then load Staple with it.
 The "data-main" attribute tells RequireJS to load Staple as the main module and the 'data-home' attribute specifies the home 'interaction' of Staple.
 An 'interaction' is a thing that can interact with the user, we will introduce it in the 'Interaction' section.